Software Engineering: A Modern Approach

 object.
 The

-Now, let’s examine the classes that serve as the decorators
+Now, let’s examine the classes that serve as the decorators, such as

 class ChannelDecorator implements Channel {